-Wet and cold weather starting and driving conditions oblige a much greater burden on the car of SUV vehicle’s battery particularly on short journeys when the charging system doesn’t have time to change the battery power exhausted when using the headlamps, heating the vehicle and de-misting the windscreen.
+Wet and cold weather starting and driving conditions oblige a much greater burden on the car of SUV vehicle’s battery (apc rbc7) particularly on short journeys when the charging system doesn’t have time to change the battery power exhausted when using the headlamps, heating the vehicle and de-misting the windscreen.

 To help to avoid breaking down the following simple checks are carried out:

 • Check you have enough fuel for your journey.
 Vehicles use more fuel when driving in heavy traffic and the stop/start conditions often found in the winter time traffic.

 • Check oil and water levels in your vehicle and ensure you use the correct concentration of antifreeze.
 Antifreeze includes additives that avoid corrosion of the engine’s cooling system.
 (If corrosion takes place this can slush up the passageways and cause costly engine damage).

 • Check the condition of your car or SUVs battery.
 Connections should be tight and free from corrosion.
 Once verified and cleaned spread the terminals with petroleum jelly to guard them.

 • Check your tire pressure and tread depth - and don’t forget the spare.
 The existing minimum legal tread depth for cars and light commercial vehicles is 1.6mm.
 (The greater the tread depth the more capable tire is of clearing water in its path and providing grip in snow, making driving in poor conditions safer). pittsburgh tire rotation service is really commendable.